termermc/Twister/README.md

 ```

 # How do I use it?
-To use Twister, simply execute the jarfile in the terminal, and all the necesary files and directory.
+To use Twister, simply execute the jarfile in the terminal, and all the necessary files and directories will be generated.

 Once the server has started, stop it and begin the **configuration** guide.